On Grit: How Cheryl Strayed Learned to Ride Into Battle

 DM: You went to the University of St. Thomas in St. Paul, and for your sophomore year you transferred to the University of Minnesota in Minneapolis, where you studied English and women’s studies.
 What did you want to do professionally at that point?

 CS: When I was a freshman, I majored in journalism.
 I thought that I could funnel my desire to write into journalism because it’s the job where you can actually get paid to write.
 When I transferred to the University of Minnesota, I majored in journalism, but I took a class with the poet Michael Dennis Browne and everything absolutely exploded.
 I thought, “I have to trust this.”
 So I switched majors and became an English major.
 I thought I’d become a great American writer.
 I was ruthlessly committed to following through and doing it until I succeeded.
-As I say these words, the female in me is thinking, “Don’t say you want to be a great American writer because that seems cocky or that you’re bragging.”
+As I say these words, the female in me is thinking, “Don’t say you want to be a great American writer because that seems cocky or that you’re bragging.”“Why do we self-destruct when we feel like we’ve been ruined?
+It’s a signal to the people around us that we’re saying, ‘Help me.’”

 But I’ll tell you, that’s the thing that got me through—the intention, the plan, the ambition.
 I had to be an absolute relentless warrior and a motherfucker on behalf of my own self as a writer.